 The five subspecies recognized by Pyle (1997) are: brewsteri from southwest British Columbia to southwest California, adastus, of southern British Columbia to southwest Alberta and south to eastern California and central Colorado, extimus, from southern Nevada to central Colorado and south to southern California and southwest Texas, campestris from southern Alberta and southern Quebec south to central Colorado and central Arkansas, and traillii from Illinois to Maine and south to central Arkansas and central North Carolina.

 This summary uses reports of Willow Flycatcher published since 1973, when Willow Flycatcher and Alder Flycatcher were recognized as different species (Eisenmann 1973).
 Summer reports of “Empidonax sp.” are included here also, as Willow Flycatcher is the only Empidonax member breeding essentially statewide.
 Cordilleran and Acadian Flycatchers have restricted breeding ranges and occur in habitats that Willow Flycatcher does not use.

 Spring: May 2, 3, 3 <<<>>> summer

 Willow Flycatcher is most numerous in the east during spring migration; arrival is in early May and most migrants pass through mid-late May and early Jun.
-One of the 2 May dates cited above was for a singing bird in Dixon Co in 1999.
+The 2 May date cited above was for a singing bird in Dixon Co in 1999.
 The presence of summering birds makes determination of the end of migration difficult.

 In Kansas, where this species is essentially a migrant, specimens and banded birds are in the period 2 May-18 Jun (Thompson et al 2011); most records are 21-30 May.
 At Hays, Kansas, 87% of the records were in the period 20-25 May (Ely 1970) and 80% of the records in northeast Kansas were in the period 20-28 May (Cink 1998).